 The sleeves that the brushes slide into have a ridge on the inside edge.

-This is where the wires go so that the brushes can smoothly move up and down inside the sleeve and not bind against the pigtail.
+This is where the wire goes so that the brush can smoothly move up and down inside the sleeve and not bind against the pigtail.

 Reinstall the Brush Holder

-I insert the insulating spacer on the (DF) hole and one of the insulating washers on the back side of the brush holder so it sits between the stator cover and the holder.
+I insert the insulating spacer in the (DF) bolt hole and one of the insulating washers on the back side of the brush holder so it sits between the stator cover and the holder.

 I connect the other stud of the brush holder with a nut and washer.

-The coil springs often unwind a turn when they the end is removed from the top of the brush.
-I wind them one more turn and then insert the end on top of the brush.
+The coil springs often unwind a turn when the end is removed from the top of the brush.
+I wind them one more turn and then insert the end of the spring on top of the brush.
 I check that the brushes slide smoothly inside the sleeve and that each extends the same distance.

-Then I carefully insert the stator housing and stator wiring coil over the rotor again being careful not to nick the stator wiring on the rotor or the housing.
-Since the brushes have the springs pushing down on them, I carefully lift them up as I fit the stator housing over the rotor.
+I carefully insert the stator housing and stator wiring coil over the rotor again being careful not to nick the stator wiring on the rotor or the housing.
+Since the brushes have the springs pushing down on them, I carefully lift them up so I can slide the stator housing over the rotor.
 I tighten the three Allan bolts that secure the stator housing to the timing cover.

 I check to be sure that the brushes are centered on the slip rings and check again that they can slide up and down freely inside the sleeves.

 I reattach the metal brush terminals the brush holder mounting bracket.
 Then I attach the brush wires to the terminals being sure the brown wire goes on the (D-) terminal and the black wire goes on the (DF) terminal.
 The lengths of the wires are different which is a clue about which one should go where. 🙂

-I attach the alternator phase output wires at the bottom right of the stator cover so the red wire is on the left, the black/white in the middle and the green on the right terminal.
-Then I attached the black wire to “Y” terminal on the left side of the stator housing.
+I attach the alternator phase output wires to the terminals at the bottom right of the stator cover so the red wire is on the left, the black/white in the middle and the green on the right terminal.
+Then I attached the black wire to the “Y” terminal on the left side of the stator housing.